hassony2/useful-computer-vision-phd-resources/Awesome-resources-for-beautiful-visualizations.md.md

 - in jupyter notebooks, a good option in [pythreejs](https://github.com/jupyter-widgets/pythreejs), note that it is not available in pure python outside jupyter.
 - to share obtained visualization
   - save the jupyter notebook **make sure to save using Save with widgets**
+  - host the .ipynb file to www.some/address
+  - share using  [nbviewer](https://nbviewer.jupyter.org/) by giving it the www.some/address url

 <details> <summary> Saving with widgets </summary>